 - You can reduce the need to hire new staff members.
 With a bilingual virtual receptionist, your on-site staff doesn’t have to learn a new language – or risk being replaced.
 Even if you have someone that speaks Spanish on staff already, that person can’t be there 24/7.
 But your virtual receptionist can.
 Your staff can concentrate on what it does best while the receptionist handles the needs of incoming Spanish-speaking callers.

-In addition to providing services in Spanish and helping incoming callers, live virtual receptionists can also answer calls 24/7, forward calls within your office or offsite, and handle overflow.
+- In addition to providing services in Spanish and helping incoming callers, live virtual receptionists can also answer calls 24/7, forward calls within your office or offsite, and handle the overflow.
 You’ll be able to increase your client base, provide excellent customer service and increase your bottom line when you work with a Spanish-speaking virtual receptionist.

 Say “adios” to missed calls, and “hola” to new business!